nonlining/CarND/CarND-LaneLines-P1/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-There are 5 steps in my pipeline
+There are 6 steps in my pipeline
  1. Transfer RGB image to Grayscale image.
  2. Apply Gaussian Blur on Grayscale image.
- 3. Apply Canny transform.
+ 3. Apply Canny edge-detection on Blurred image.
  4. Mask the region that outside the current line.
+ 5. Use Hough transform to the masked Canny-edged image. and
- 5. Use Hugh Line and draw_line() function to draw lines.
+ 6. Use draw_line() function to draw lines.
+ 7. Overlay line on image.

 I modify draw_line() in following way:
  1. average all right lane slopes to get a mean slope.